-Throughout this academic year the staff have focused on developing our curriculum and improving learning content and accessibility.
-A large number (135) of laptops were made available from Central Government and teaching staff worked hard to both teach on-line and improve learning resources available from home.
-The vision for our curriculum is summed up the in the words 'Challenge', 'Progress', 'Aspire'.
+Throughout this academic year we have continued to develop our curriculum and improving whole learning content and accessibility.
+The vision for our curriculum is summed up in the words 'Challenge', 'Progress', 'Aspire'.
 Each subject has a detailed scheme of work that has been written by our staff.
 The schemes of work ensure that the full national curriculum is covered and that each subject enables the children to develop their skills and knowledge as they move through the school.